 - Gold filled jewelry is clad with a much, much thicker layer of gold than plated jewelry, thus it will not fade.

-- Choose from a standard spring ring clasp, or a tiny (1/2") sterling silver padlock clasp
+- Choose from a standard spring ring clasp, or a tiny (1/2") sterling silver padlock shaped clasp

-- Note: these collars are delicate and are not designed to be used with our (larger, heavier) working padlocks.
+- Note: this collars is delicate and is not designed to be used with our (larger, heavier) working padlocks.

 Silver, Gold, Rose Gold